Plan the perfect Egypt pyramids tour – what to see, when to visit and where to stay.

 Sounds and light show Pyramids of Giza

 Right in front of the Sphinx, there is a sound and light show every evening.
-The English show always starts at 7:30 pm (except in Ramadan), and there are shows in Italian, German, Spanish and French starting from 8:00 pm (click here for the official timetable).
+The English show always starts at 7:30 pm (except in Ramadan), and there are shows in Italian, German, Spanish and French starting from 8:00 pm.

 Is it worth it?
 Quite frankly, it’s nothing worth a detour.
 If you are staying in a hotel close to the Pyramids, then, by all means, don’t miss it.
 But other than that it is a bit too kitschy for my tastes.
 Basically, they use gigantic spotlights to illuminate the Sphinx and pyramids in different colors, while a narrator tells a story about the Pyramids mixing facts and fiction to great a nice narrative.
 They don’t use lasers, pyros or mist, and so it feels a bit outdated.